 The bookie, who declined to be named, sets his odds by canvassing public opinion himself.
 "I have a social network.
 I am asking everyone."

-For all that networking, India's forbidden bookmakers know how to avoid close scrutiny, even after a report by accounting firm KPMG and the Federation of Indian Chambers of Commerce and Industry estimated the illegal betting scene was worth Rs 3 lakh crore in 2012.
+For all that networking, India's forbidden bookmakers know how to avoid close scrutiny, even after a report by accounting firm KPMG and the Federation of Indian Chambers of Commerce and Industry estimated the illegal betting scene was worth 3 trillion rupees in 2012.

 Outside of horseracing - there is a track next to the prime minister's residence - most forms of gambling are illegal in India, although two of its 28 states have casino licenses.
 So bookies are careful with whom they do business, only taking bets from people vouched for by a trusted contact.

-They often operate out of jewellery shops, which provide a useful front for a business involving transactions of large amounts of cash, with single bets running anywhere between Rs 5,000 and 50 lakh.
+They often operate out of jewellery shops, which provide a useful front for a business involving transactions of large amounts of cash, with single bets running anywhere between 5,000 and 5 million rupees.

 Follow the money

-Punters are currently offered odds for Modi around 6-5 against, which would pay out Rs 120 for every Rs 100 if the Hindu nationalist wins.
+Punters are currently offered odds for Modi around 6-5 against, which would pay out 120 rupees for every 100 rupees if the Hindu nationalist wins.

 The favorite appears to have the wind in his sails going into the ballot, which starts on April 7 and finishes in May.
 His odds have narrowed from around 8-5 against three months ago.